 London Philharmonic Orchestra Trading Ltd is a trading subsidiary of London Philharmonic Orchestra Ltd and is registered as a company in England and Wales under registration number 357059.

 The London Philharmonic Orchestra is a registered data controller under the Data Protection Act 2018.
 The Data Controller is the London Philharmonic Orchestra.
-The person responsible for data protection is David Burke, General Manager.
+The person responsible for data protection is David Burke, Chief Executive.
 Our registration number in the Data Protection Public Register is Z3589643.

 Why collect data?